Yoshinori Shirakawa: Army Minister and death

-With tensions in China rapidly ramping up towards open war, with the Shanghai Incident starting in January 1932, Shirakawa was dispatched to China on February 25, 1932, to become commander of the Shanghai Expeditionary Army.
+In January 1932, the Shanghai Incident caused tensions between Japan and China to rapidly escalate towards open war.
+Shirakawa was dispatched to China on February 25, 1932, to become commander of the Shanghai Expeditionary Army.
 He was under direct orders from Emperor Hirohito to bring the situation to a close.
 Shirakawa issued a cease-fire order on March 3 over the strong objections of his commanders and greatly angering The Imperial Japanese Army General Staff.
 However, the emperor was pleased, and the League of Nations General Assembly, which was poised to issue a strong condemnation of Japan, remained silent.
 However, two months later, on April 29, 1932, he was severely injured by a bomb set by Korean independence activist Yoon Bong-gil in Shanghai's Hongkou Park and died of his injuries on May 26.

 Legacy

 Shirakawa was posthumously awarded with the Grand Cordon of the Order of the Paulownia Flowers, Order of the Golden Kite 2nd Class, and elevated to the rank of danshaku (baron) under the kazoku peerage system.
 His ashes were divided between graves located in his hometown of Matsuyama and in Tokyo's Aoyama Cemetery.